-(E) Any donor of, or any intermediary or agent for a donor of, a gift or gifts aggregating four hundred forty dollars ($440) or more provided to, received by, or promised to the designated employee within 12 months prior to the time when the decision is made.
+(E) Any donor of, or any intermediary or agent for a donor of, a gift or gifts aggregating four hundred sixty dollars ($460) or more provided to, received by, or promised to the designated employee within 12 months prior to the time when the decision is made.

-X. MANNER OF DISQUALIFICATION
+X. MANNER OF DISQUALIFICATION.

-A. Non-Governing Board Member Designated Employees – When a non-Governing Board member designated employee determines that he/she should not make a decision because of a disqualifying interest he/she should submit a written disclosure of the disqualifying interest to his/her immediate supervisor.
+(A) Non-Board Member Designated Employees.
+When a non-Board member designated employee determines that he or she should not make a decision because of a disqualifying interest, he or she should submit a written disclosure of the disqualifying interest to his or her immediate supervisor.
 The supervisor shall immediately reassign the matter to another employee and shall forward the disclosure to the Superintendent, who shall record the employee’s disqualification.
-In the case of a designated employee who is head of any agency, this determination and disclosure shall be made in writing to his/her appointing authority.
+In the case of a designated employee who is the head of any agency, this determination and disclosure shall be made in writing to his or her appointing authority.

+(B) Board Member Designated Employees.

+Financial Interest in a Contract.
+Where a Board member has a personal, material financial interest in a contract, the financial interest will be reviewed under Government Code section 1090 to determine whether the remote or non-interest exceptions apply.
+Should the Board determine that no applicable remote or non-interest exceptions apply, the Board must either: (1) not enter into the contract, as Government Code section 1090 prevents the entire Board from voting on the contract; or (2) prior to the Board’s discussion of and/or taking any action on the contract at issue, the Board member must resign from the Board.
+The resignation shall be made part of the Board’s official record.

-B. Governing Board Member Designated Employees – Governing Board members shall disclose a disqualifying interest at the meeting during which consideration of the decision takes place.
+All Other Financial Interests.
+Board members shall disclose a disqualifying interest at the meeting during which consideration of the decision takes place.
 This disclosure shall be made part of the Board’s official record.
-The Board member shall then refrain from participating in the decision in any way (i.e. the Board member with the disqualifying interest shall refrain from voting on the matter and shall leave the room during Board discussion and when the final vote is taken) and comply with any applicable provisions of the Schools bylaws.
+The Board member shall then refrain from participating in the decision in any way (i.e., the Board member with the disqualifying interest shall refrain from voting on the matter and shall leave the room during Board discussion and when the final vote is taken) and comply with any applicable provisions of the Schools' bylaws.

 XI.
-DISCLOSURE OF DISQUALIFYING INTEREST

-When a designated employee determines that he or she should not make a governmental decision because he or she has a disqualifying interest in it, the determination not to act may be accompanied by disclosure of the disqualifying interest.
+ASSISTANCE OF THE COMMISSION AND COUNSEL.

+Any designated employee who is unsure of his or her duties under this Code may request assistance from the Fair Political Practices Commission pursuant to Government Code section 83114 or from the Schools' attorney, provided that nothing in this section requires the Schools' attorney to issue any formal or informal opinion.

 XII.
-ASSISTANCE OF THE COMMISSION AND COUNSEL.

-Any designated employee who is unsure of his or her duties under this Code may request assistance from the Fair Political Practices Commission pursuant to Government Code section 83114 or from the attorney for his or her agency, provided that nothing in this section requires the attorney for the agency to issue any formal or informal opinion.

-XIII.
 VIOLATIONS.

 This Code has the force and effect of law.
-Members of the Schools Governing Board, and designed employees violating any provision of this Code are subject to the administrative, criminal and civil sanctions provided in the Political Reform Act of 1974 as amended, Government Code sections 81000-91014.
-In addition, a decision in relation to which a violation of the disqualification provisions of this Code or of Government Code section 87100 or 87450 has occurred may be set aside as void pursuant to Government Code section 91003.
+Members of the Board and other designated employees violating any provision of this Code are subject to the administrative, criminal and civil sanctions provided in the Act.
+In addition, a decision in relation to which a violation of the disqualification provisions of this Code, the Act (including Government Code section 87100), or Government Code section 1090 has occurred may be set aside as void (see, e.g., Government Code section 91003).

 CERTIFICATE OF SECRETARY

-I certify that I am the duly elected Secretary of American Indian Model Schools, a California nonprofit public benefit corporation; that this conflict of interest code is in the conflict of interest code as adopted by the Board of Directors on __________________ , 2020; and that this conflict of interest code has not been amended or modified since that date.
+I certify that I am the duly elected Secretary of American Indian Model Schools, a California nonprofit public benefit corporation; that this conflict of interest code is the conflict of interest code adopted by the Board of Directors on __________________ , 2020; and that this conflict of interest code has not been amended or modified since that date.

 ___________________________________ __________________________________